 Her opera "Ruth and Naomi" was presented concert-version by Los Angeles' University Synagogue in 2011.
-"Ruth and Naomi" is a story about a story: a feminist, magical take on the Book of Ruth.
+(Video of opera performance at www.harrietkatzmusic.com) "Ruth and Naomi" is a story about a story: a feminist, magical take on the Book of Ruth.
 It is above all an exploration of love and grief.
 Grief motivates both Ruth and Naomi, in the biblical story and also in the opera's story.
 We know that time and memory influence love and grief.
 In the opera, it is also the other way around: love and grief impinge on time and memory.

 Harriet retired from Ladies Choice String Quartet in 2012 and moved back east to be closer to family.
-She lives in Pikesville MD, plays in several community orchestras and ensembles, and is treasurer of the Baltimore Composers Forum.
+She lives in Pikesville MD, plays in several community orchestras and ensembles, and is past treasurer and past president of the Baltimore Composers Forum.